vedaloliver/Facebook-Chat-Analyser/README.md

 This was created to both test and display a number of competencies i have been learning, such as:

+- Comfort and understanding of project development
 - General algorithmic complexity
 - use of JSON parsing/scraping to gather necessary data
-- Visual representation of  data using packages such as Matplotlib

 ___________________________________________________________________________________________________